-A hit-and-run accident defined by Montgomery County law is when someone strikes a person or their property in a vehicle, and then leaves the scene of the accident without providing any information or assistance to any injured parties.
-If someone injured you and then drove off, get in touch with a Montgomery County hit-and-run car accident lawyer to protect your rights and help you fight for compensation.
-By speaking with a well-practiced Montgomery County car crash attorney, you could improve your chances of a favorable outcome.
+A hit-and-run accident defined by Montgomery County, Pennsylvania law is when someone strikes a person or their property in a vehicle, and then leaves the scene of the accident without providing any information or assistance to any injured parties.
+If someone injured you and then drove off, get in touch with a Montgomery County, PA hit-and-run car accident lawyer to protect your rights and help you fight for compensation.
+By speaking with an experienced Montgomery County, PA car crash attorney, you could significantly improve your chances of receiving compensation for your accident and injuries.

 Common Elements in Hit-and-Run Cases